A doctor examines a patient's hand

 Brachial Plexus Injury Tests

-Your doctor will perform a thorough physical exam to assess your function and pain.
-They may also recommend one or more of the following tests.
+Your doctors will perform a thorough physical exam to assess your motor function, sensory deficits, and areas of pain.
+They may also recommend one or more of the following tests:

 Electromyography (EMG) and Nerve Conduction Studies